A new user interface for Browserling!

 Pinned post

-As the winter chill sets in, it's time to warm up your browsing experience with Browserling!
+As the summer heat rolls in, it's time to cool off your browsing experience with Browserling!

-I'm excited to offer you an exclusive winter deal: use the coupon code FROSTYLING23 at checkout to get a special discount on my service.
+I'm excited to offer you an exclusive summer deal: use the coupon code SUNNYLING25 at the checkout to get a special discount on my service.

-Stay warm and productive with Browserling – your web testing companion for the colder months.
+Stay cool and productive with Browserling – your web testing companion for the sunny season.

 PS.
 Today is the last day this coupon is valid.